Jamal Williams

 Jamal Williams (born April 28, 1976) is an American former professional football player who was a nose tackle in the National Football League (NFL) for thirteen seasons.
-He was drafted by the San Diego Chargers in the second round of the 1998 Supplemental Draft.
+He was selected by the San Diego Chargers in the second round of the 1998 Supplemental Draft.
 He played college football for Oklahoma State Cowboys.
 After three consecutive All-Pro seasons (2004, 2005, 2006) in the NFL, Williams—at a massive 6′3″, 350 pounds—was described as a "textbook block-of-granite noseman" by Sports Illustrated′s Peter King in 2007.

-Early years
+Early life

-Williams is the second oldest of seven boys, was raised in Washington, D.C. by his mother, Harriet, a single parent.
+Williams is the second oldest of seven boys, was raised in Washington, D.C., by his mother, Harriet, a single parent.
 A two-time All-Met selection at Archbishop Carroll High School in Washington, Williams played linebacker at 6′3″, 255 pounds.
 He was named a Super Prep All-American in 1994.

 Williams attended Oklahoma State University, where he played for the Cowboys in 1995.
 In 1996, he transferred to Kemper Military School and Junior College in Boonville, Missouri, where he was a standout in the junior college ranks.
 In 1997, Williams returned to Oklahoma State and was a first-team All-Big 12 Conference selection.
 He finished his career with 117 tackles and 9.5 sacks.
 He majored in sociology at OSU.

 Professional career

 San Diego Chargers

-Williams was drafted in the second-round of the 1998 NFL Supplemental Draft by the San Diego Chargers.
+Williams was selected in the second round of the 1998 NFL Supplemental Draft by the San Diego Chargers.
 The highlight of his rookie season occurred on December 13, when he scored a touchdown on a 14-yard interception return against the Seattle Seahawks.
 He finished the season with 6 tackles (5 solo), 1 pass deflection, and 1 interception in 9 games.
 In 1999, he recorded 26 tackles (22 solo), 1 sack, and 2 pass deflections in 16 games (2 starts).
 In 2000, Williams finished with 52 tackles (45 solo), 1 sack, and 1 forced fumble in 16 starts.
 He suffered a season-ending injury in the 3rd game of the 2001 season and finished with just 2 solo tackles.
 However, he worked his way back into the starting line-up in 2002, earning the Ed Block Courage Award for his efforts.
 Williams recorded 23 tackles (19 solo), 2.5 sacks, 1 forced fumble, and 2 pass deflections in 12 games during the 2002 season.
 During the 2003 season, Williams posted totals of 33 tackles (24 solo), 1 sack, 1 forced fumble, and 1 pass deflection in 15 games.